 If you are planning on starting your own business, your business credit is just as important as your personal credit.
 Creditors and suppliers are referring to your business credit reports for a strong credit history before they will lend you money.

 To get you on the road to success, here are ten steps you should take in order to begin establishing good business credit.

 This is one of the first steps to laying the groundwork for a new business.
-A federal EIN, issued by the IRS, is used to identify your business as its own entity and is also used when registering with the business credit bureaus like Dun & Bradstreet.
+A federal EIN issued by the IRS, is used to identify your business as its own entity and is also used when registering with the business credit bureaus like Dun & Bradstreet.

 Enlisting a business credit coach can be very helpful in making the credit-building process easier.
-Aside from educating you on the process, they handle things like sending out letters to creditors and credit-reporting agencies to get items removed from your personal credit report.
+Aside from educating you on the process, they will handle things like sending out letters to creditors and credit-reporting agencies to get items removed from your personal credit report.
 They are also helpful in providing lists of businesses and credit cards that are typically easier for your company to get.